marcusviniciusreis/marathonjava-devdojo/README.md

 # Maratona Java - DevDojo

-Study repository for the [Maratona Java Virado no Jiraya](https://www.youtube.com/playlist?list=PL62G310vn6nHrMr1tFLNOYP_c73m6nAzL) course by DevDojo — the most complete free Java course in Portuguese.
+Study repository for the Maratona Java Virado no Jirayacourse by DevDojo — the most complete free Java course in Portuguese.

-## About
+# About

 Hands-on exercises and implementations covering the full Java course, from core fundamentals to advanced topics.
 Commits are organized by topic as content is studied.

-## Topics
+# Topics

 - Core Java & OOP
 - Exceptions